-A brick bond is the pattern in which bricks are laid.
-It applies to both brick walls and brick paving, as well as to concrete block and other types of masonry construction.
-There are many different types of brick bonds, and each has its own look, installation challenges and, in the case of walls, structural considerations.
+A brick bond is a pattern in which bricks are laid.
+It applies to both brick walls and brick paving for patios and paths, as well as to concrete block and other types of masonry construction.
+There are many different types of brick bonds and each has its own look, installation challenges, and in the case of walls, structural considerations.

 How Brick Bonds Work